 Most home sellers resolve all title issues before making a sale.
 Even though some minor issues can be fixed after closing, most title issues—document errors, identity problems, missing heirs, etc.—must be resolved before selling your home.

-Start by gathering necessary documentation so you can prove you own the home.
+Start by gathering the necessary documentation to prove you own the home.
 Fortunately, you can simplify the process by getting help from a title company.
-A title company can help you quickly fix any title issues, accelerating the selling process.
+A title company can help quickly fix any title issues, accelerating the selling process.

-Make sure you do research ahead of time so you give your business to a trustworthy title company.
-You can even hire a real estate attorney to negotiate on your behalf if that’ll clear up the title issues quicker.
+Make sure you research ahead of time to give your business to a trustworthy title company.
+You can even hire a real estate attorney to negotiate on your behalf if that quickly clears up the title issues.

 That said, both of these options can be expensive and time-consuming.